 The fourth aspect is REIT-specific.
 MIT has large USD exposure, and they have lots of DCs, not just industrial properties.
 This is something to be aware of when you invest in this REIT.
 The recent move on Japan acquisition seems good to bring loan costs down.

 Lastly, I checked the rental revision.
 Usually, this is in stages since only a portion of the REIT is up for contract renewal.
 In this case, the Hi-Tech segment seems to have quite a large drop in rental rates for new leases.
 Last Q presents quite a different picture between renewal and new leases.
-It doesn't give the full picture, but it does help to be aware of possible situations to watch in future reporting.
+It doesn't give the full picture, but it does help to be aware of possible situations to watch in future reporting. (update is probably due to exception situation)

 Summary